 If you work in marketing in Australia, you’ve probably wrestled with the classic question: how should our strategy change if we sell to businesses rather than consumers?
 The answer isn’t just “use LinkedIn instead of Instagram.”
-It’s deeper—different buyers, timelines, risks, content, and measurement.
-This guide breaks it down clearly so you can adapt your plan without second-guessing yourself.
+It’s deeper, different buyer motivations, timelines, risks, content, and measurement, to name a few.

 What is B2B vs B2C?